Roman emperor: Byzantine period

 The Eastern Empire became not only an absolute monarchy but also a theocracy.
 According to George Ostrogorsky, "the absolute power of the Roman emperor was further increased with the advent of Christian ideas".
 This became more evident after the Muslim conquests of the 7th century, which gave Byzantine imperialism a new sense of purpose.
 The emperor was the subject of a series of rites and ceremonies, including a formal coronation performed by the Patriarch of Constantinople.
 The Byzantine state is often said to have followed a "Caesaropapist" model, where the emperor played the role of ruler and head of the Church, but there was often a clear distinction between political and secular power.

 The line of Eastern emperors continued uninterrupted until the sack of Constantinople and the establishment of the Latin Empire in 1204.
 This led to the creation of three lines of emperors in exile: the emperors of Nicaea, the emperors of Trebizond, and the short-lived emperors of Thessalonica.
 The Nicean rulers have been traditionally regarded as the "legitimate" emperors of this period, as they recovered Constantinople and restored the Empire in 1261.
 (Note: This is reflected in the numbering used by scholars: John V Palaiologos is numbered after John III Vatatzes and John IV Laskaris, both emperors of Nicaea, but the other rival emperors are treated as entirely new lines of succession.)
 The Empire of Trebizond continued to exist for another 200 years, but from 1282 onwards its rulers used the modified title of "Emperor and Autocrat of all the East, the Iberians, and the Perateia", accepting the Niceans as the sole Roman emperors.
 However, the Byzantine Empire had been reduced mostly to Constantinople, and the rise of other powers such as Serbia and Bulgaria forced the Byzantines to recognize their rulers as basileus.
 Despite this, emperors continued to view themselves as the rulers of an "universal empire".
 During the last decades of the Empire, power was once again shared between multiple emperors and colleagues, each ruling from their own capital, notably during the long reign of John V. Constantinople finally fell to the Ottoman Turks in 1453; its last emperor, Constantine XI Palaiologos, died in battle.
 The last vestiges of the empire, Morea and Trebizond, fell in 1461.

+Ottoman claim

+Following the fall of Constantinople in 1453, the Ottoman Sultans beginning with Mehmed II claimed the Roman throne by right of conquest, taking great pains to represent themselves as the legitimate successors to the fallen Byzantine Empire, to some success.
+This effort reached its apogee during the reign of Suleyman the Magnificent, who integrated kayser-i Rûm (Caesar of Rome) into his full imperial title.
+This claim was disputed by some other European powers.
+Gradually, the Ottoman claim to the Roman throne decreased in importance as the Ottomans turned to cultivating Islamic legitimacy instead.